Belgium: 'Freedom Convoy' protest reaches Brussels | DW | 14.02.2022

 Hundreds of protesters in cars, vans, and trucks have headed to the Belgian capital demanding an end to COVID-19 restrictions, despite a ban preventing them from entering the city.

-The so-called freedom convoy on Monday reached Brussels, the latest stop of the protest movement against COVID-19 restrictions.

-Police in the Belgian capital partially blocked main access routes to the city and redirected vehicles to a car park on the city's edge.
+A group of "freedom convoy" protesters reached Brussels Monday, with police in the Belgian capital partially blocking the main access routes into the city and redirecting vehicles to a car park on the outskirts.

 "It is a matter of not allowing Belgian capital to be taken hostage," Close said.